 - If you order items each month for three months, they typically will approve you for a NET 30 account.

-- Starter vendor that sells promotional products.
+- Starter vendor that reports utility payments.

 Reliable Office Supplies

 - They report to D&B, Experian, and Equifax

 To get approved.
 Place an initial order, then request your order be invoiced or billed to your company.
 They will pull your business credit if you are not approved.
 Keep ordering and requesting to be invoiced or billed.
 The more orders you place, the better your chance of being approved for NET 30 terms.

 - You must have your DUNS number for approval.